Creative spaces directory

 Address: Fowlds Park, Rocky Nook Avenue, St Lukes, Auckland 1022

-Māpura Studios provides person-centred visual art and art therapy programmes for adults, teenagers and children of all abilities, with special provision for those living with disability and diversity.
+Māpura Studios provides person-centred visual art and art therapy programmes for adults, teenagers and children of all abilities, with special provisions for those living with disability and diversity.
 Its programmes are a synthesis of fine arts practice and self-development in an inclusive, supportive creative space.
 It maintains an extensive exhibition calendar at high-profile community galleries and events to showcase its artists’ work.
 Visit the Māpura Studios website.

 Contact: Diana McPherson, Director | 09 845 5361 | firstname.lastname@example.org